JasonThomasData/strip_pic_meta/README.md

 ### CLI to strip data from images.

-I made this one page CLI as an easy way to strip exif (and other) metadata from pics, because I'm sceptical of what companies like Facebook and others are likely to do with it.
+I made this one page CLI as an easy way to strip exif (and other) metadata from pics, because I'm sceptical of what companies like Facebook and others are likely to do with that data.

 Most phone cameras will save metadata in pics when the pics are taken.
 Most JPG-PNG converters will drop the metadata, and yet you can still add metadata to pics manually.
-I want an easy way to strip metadata from pics.
+I want an easy way to strip all metadata from all pics.

 Some cameras will save the GPS coords, the time taken, details about the phone, etc. If you've taken a photo of your children with these details, then obviously that's scary right?